Digital Security Explained

 Phishing Explained

-Phishing is a form of social engineering in which attackers attempt to trick individuals into revealing sensitive information such as passwords, financial details, or authentication codes.
+Phishing is a form of social engineering in which attackers trick individuals into revealing sensitive information such as passwords, financial details, or authentication codes.

-It remains one of the most common and effective digital attack methods.
+It remains one of the most common and effective digital attack methods because it targets human behavior rather than technical vulnerabilities.

 How phishing works